-Why Live Service Games will be the Backbone of 2025’s Top Games
+Why Live Service Games Will Be the Backbone of 2025's Top Games

-“The biggest successes in 2024 didn’t come from new games,” John tells us.
-“They came from live ops.”
+"The biggest successes in 2024 didn't come from new games.
+They came from live ops." -- John Wright

 The data backs this up.
-A glance at today's top 100 highest-grossing games today shows the vast majority have been around for at least four years.
+A glance at today's top 100 highest-grossing games shows the vast majority have been around for at least four years.

 Brawl Stars, for example, was generating around $10 million per month in in-app purchases by the end of 2023.
+But by late 2024, that number had exploded to $60-70 million per month.
+As John puts it, "That's a game that's over six years old.
+And it all comes down to their ability to execute better live ops."

-“We used to call games that lasted three to five years ‘evergreen.’
-Now we’re talking about ‘forever games’ - titles that are surviving seven to ten years, or even longer,” John says.
+So what's changed?
+Studios have become more sophisticated in how they extend a game's lifecycle.
+"We used to call games that lasted three to five years 'evergreen,'" John explains.
+"Now we're talking about 'forever games' - titles that are surviving seven to ten years, or even longer."

 The strategy is clear: developers must move beyond simple content updates and implement deeper personalization, A/B testing, and smart monetization tactics to keep their communities engaged.